open223/models.open223.info/examples/bdg1-2.md

 # Example Building 1-2

-This is model of a simplistic, reference tiny office building consisting of a single story with 5 rooms spanning 5 space types.
+Example Building 1 is a simplistic, reference tiny office building consisting of a single story with 5 rooms spanning 5 space types.

-The reference building was developed for and first described in the journal article ["Metadata Schemas and Ontologies for Building Energy Applications: A Critical Review and Use Case Analysis"](https://doi.org/10.3390/en14072024).
+This reference building was developed for and first described in the journal article ["Metadata Schemas and Ontologies for Building Energy Applications: A Critical Review and Use Case Analysis"](https://doi.org/10.3390/en14072024).

-This example building model is provided by Pacific Northwest National Laboratory.
+This example Building 1-2 model is provided by Pacific Northwest National Laboratory.

 ### Schematic view